nixer-io/nixer-spring-plugin/bloom-tool/README.md

 # bloom-tool

-A simple command line utility to manipulate file-based bloom filters.
+A simple command line utility to manipulate file-based Bloom filters.

+## Concepts

+A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a probabilistic data structure designed to tell, rapidly and efficiently, whether an element is a member of a set.
+False positives are possible, but false negatives are not, which means query returns either
+"possibly in set" or "definitely not in set".

+Our Bloom filter implementation is backed by two files:
+- `filter_name.bloom` is metadata file containing filter parameters (e.g. false positive probability, number of insertions),
+- `filter_name.bloom-data` is data set file sized to fit the provided number of expected insertions.

-It can efficiently handle bloom filters that require multi-GB data storage (e.g. with billions of insertions and low false positive rates).
+It can efficiently handle sets that require multi-GB data storage, e.g. with billions of entries, and low false positive rates.

 ## Building